-Making dinner for yourself can be enjoyable but dinner burnout can catch up to you quickly.
-Since most restaurants charge a pretty premium for delivery, an easy meal plan from one of these services can help lighten your daily load without breaking the bank.
+Making dinner can be enjoyable, but dinner burnout can catch up to you quickly.
+Since most restaurants charge a pretty premium for takeout and delivery, and meal prep can eat up precious hours of your work week, an easy meal plan from one of these services can help lighten your daily load.
 And if meal delivery elicits thoughts of overly salted instant mashed potatoes and mystery meat, know that prepared food -- both fresh and frozen -- has come a long way in the past few years.
-I've tested more than 20 of the top meal delivery services and many of them churn out healthy meals that take minutes to heat and will even help keep nutrition goals on track.

-For those who still want to cook but need a little helping hand, oven-ready meal kits will cut out the prep, shopping and planning.
-But if it's a fully prepared meal you're after, there are services for that and we've tested some of the most well known meal delivery operations -- along with a few newbies -- to see which ones cut the mustard and which ones need a lot of ketchup just to be eaten.
+For those who still want to cook but need a little helping hand, an oven-ready meal kit delivery service will cut out the prep, shopping and planning.
+But if it's a fully prepared meal you're after, there are services for that and we've tested some of the best-known meal delivery operations -- along with a few newbies -- to see which ones cut the mustard and which ones need a lot of ketchup just to be eaten.

 What exactly is a prepared meal delivery service?
-This breed of meal delivery will send fully cooked, often nutritious meals made with organic ingredients straight to your home.
-From there, it's as simple as simple gets: Just pull a delicious meal out of your fridge or freezer and warm it up -- no cooking required -- and you've got a satisfying lunch or dinner ready to go.
+This sub-category of meal delivery will send fully cooked, nutritious meals made with healthy ingredients straight to your home.
+From there, it's as simple as simple gets: Just pull a delicious meal out of your fridge or freezer and warm it up -- no cooking -- and you've got a satisfying lunch or dinner ready to go.

-Menu options are endless and certain prepared meal delivery services such as Freshly and Veestro have taken note of modern healthful eating habits, offering prepared menus and healthy meals tailored for almost any dietary preference, including carnivores, vegetarians, flexitarians, vegan and other plant-based diets.
-They can also cater to those with dietary restrictions who are keeping to a keto, low-sodium, gluten-free, organic, low carb, low-sugar or paleo diet.
+Menu options are endless and certain prepared meal delivery services such as Fresh N Lean and Factor have taken note of modern healthful eating habits, offering prepared menus and healthy meals tailored for almost any dietary preference, including carnivores, vegetarians, flexitarians, vegan and other plant-based diets.
+They can also cater to those with dietary restrictions who are keeping to a keto, low-sodium, gluten-free, organic, low-carb, low-sugar or paleo diet.
 Even picky eaters will find something they like with all these prepared meal options.

 Another option to consider is deliveries of oven-ready meal kits that still have to be cooked but require very minimal prep, effort or technical skill to make a fresh meal.
-You may be wondering how these differ from the standard.
-While the meal-kit revolution, which led to household names like Blue Apron and HelloFresh, was all about providing you with the basic ingredients and instructions on how to pull together a delicious meal, you may not have the time or patience to do all that cooking.
-Oven-ready meal kits are just that: A fresh meal ready to be assembled and cooked without any complicated recipes or tiresome prep.
+You may be wondering how these differ from the standard meal kit delivery services.

-Just a reminder: While many of the meal plan services we sorted through are fully prepared, the meal-kit services likeand are not yet cooked, so know you'll still be turning on the oven -- and please don't eat any raw chicken.
+Just a reminder: While many of the meal plan services we sorted through are fully prepared, the meal-kit services like Home Chef are not yet cooked, so know you'll still be turning on the oven.
+Please don't eat any raw chicken.

 Having tried offerings from every company on this list (and many more), I've determined the best prepared meal service for each type of diner from vegans to those seeking a more restaurant-quality experience.
 Luckily there's a meal delivery service geared to almost every person, with budgets ranging from the affordable to the total splurge.

-After bravely testing the most popular services available in 2021, we settled on this list of the absolute best prepared meal delivery services your money can buy.
+After testing more than 20 of the most popular premade meal subscriptions in 2023, these are the 8 best prepared meal delivery services your money can buy.

 Pricing: Price per meal varies greatly depending on the plan you select as well as the number of meals per week.
-It's roughly $10-$12 if you order 10 or more meals per week.
-If you select lunch or dinners only, it'll be more like $15 per meal.
+It's roughly $8 to $10 if you order 10 or more meals per week.
+If you select lunch or dinners only, it'll be less than $15 per meal.
 It's not the cheapest, but not the most expensive either and totally worth the extra few bucks, in my opinion.